Chandan8018/OnlineQuiz/README.md

 ## Features

-- **User Authentication**: Secure login and registration with Redux state management.
+- **User Authentication**: Secure login and registration with Node JS and Redux state management.
 - **Private Routes**: Protected routes that are accessible only to authenticated users.
 - **Responsive Design**: Mobile-first design using Tailwind CSS.
 - **Interactive UI**: Smooth animations using Framer Motion.